arhizome/reading/Deleuze_Nietzsche_and_Philosophy.md

 <!-- yeah, hm, all is badly bad always, everywhere, all the time, ok -->

+p152

+__the universal appears as a hatred for life, the particular as a love of life__ - provided that it is sick and reactive.

+p153

+The Judaic consciousness puts God to death in the person of the Son: it invents a __God of love who would prefer to suffer from hate__ rather than find his premises and principle there.

+In putting God to death it has found the way of making its God a God who is universal "for all" and truly cosmopolitan.

+__God put his son on the cross out of love; we respond to this love__ to the extent that __we feel guilty__, guilty of this death, and we redress it by accusing ourselves, by paying interest on the debt.
+Through the love of God, through the sacrifice of his son, the whole of life becomes reactive.

+p154

+__love became the principle, undying hatred appears merely as a consequence of this love, the means to be used against anyone who resists this love.
+Warrior-Jesus, hateful-Jesus - but for the sake of love.__

+The reactive life instead of the divine will, the reactive Man instead of God, the Man-God replacing the God-Man - the European Man.

 p15 Abbreviations of Nietzsche's Works p214 Notes